High School of Montreal: Buildings

 The school's first home was Bingham House, a former vice-regal residence at the corner of Notre Dame and St Denis Streets.
 In 1845 a new school building was begun in La Gauchetière Street, with an entrance on Belmont Street, later to become the McGill Normal School, with its cornerstone being laid by Lord Metcalfe, the Governor General, and in 1846 the High School moved into it.
 The new school building, designed by John Ostell, was described as "in the Domestic approaching to Tudor style of architecture" and was sixty yards by nineteen, not counting a portico which projected thirteen feet, with a Lecture and Examination Hall nineteen yards square.
 Shortly afterwards, the Royal Grammar School joined the High School of Montreal there, following the death of its Master.

-In 1863, the school moved again, to a new building later known as the Fraser Library and Institute, and in 1870 it acquired and occupied the Burnside Hall, which had been built in the 1850s to serve as the arts building of McGill College.
-In 1878, to bring the boys' and girls' schools together under the same roof, came a new building on Metcalfe Street, but the Burnside Hall was not sold until 1883.
+In 1854, the school moved again, to a new building called Burnside Hall (later known as the Fraser Library and Institute), which had been built to serve also as the arts building of McGill College.
+When the school was transferred to the Protestant School Commissioners in 1870, the building came with it.
+In 1878, to bring the boys' and girls' schools together under the same roof, a new building on Metcalfe Street was constructed, but Burnside Hall was not sold until 1883.
 The new Metcalfe Street building also fronted onto Peel Street.

 In 1890, the school's building on Peel and Metcalfe Streets burned down, probably a case of arson, but the cause was never determined.
 A new school on the same site was opened in 1892.
 In the meantime, classes were divided between schools in Metcalfe Street and Berthelet Street and the Fraser Institute.
 The new building on Peel Street had thirty-two classrooms, those in the south wing for girls and in the north wing for boys.
 The corridors both led to an administrative heart at the centre, with gates topped by iron spikes to separate girls and boys.
 The site at 1455 Peel Street was later occupied by the Mount Royal Hotel, which in the 1980s was converted into the present-day Les Cours Mont-Royal.